How To Ship Bulk Organic Waste Digesters

 Robust Packaging Plan

-Develop a robust packaging plan using materials like plywood, steel, and appropriate strapping.
-Packaging solutions will vary depending on the weight and fragility of the digesters.
-Strict adherence to SOLAS regulations (specifically SOLAS Chapter VI on carriage of cargoes and SOLAS Chapter II-1 on structural fire protection) is mandatory.
-Consider additional regulations for potentially hazardous materials, even if treated, as organic waste can present unique challenges.
+Develop a robust packaging strategy, utilising materials such as plywood, steel, and appropriate strapping.
+The specific packaging solutions will vary depending on the weight and fragility of the digesters.
+Strict adherence to SOLAS regulations (specifically SOLAS Chapter VI on the carriage of cargoes and SOLAS Chapter II-1 on structural fire protection) is mandatory.
+Take into account additional regulations for potentially hazardous materials, even if treated, as organic waste can present unique challenges.

 Heavy Lift Equipment